 - Invest in timers – purchasing timers for your lights gives you the chance to make it appear as though you’ve never left.
 Adding timers to a few lights around your house and setting them to match your normal schedule can make it look as though you’re just going about your everyday business, throwing off would-be criminals.

 - Consider a sitter – whether it’s a friend or a family member, think about having someone drop by to check on your house while you’re away.
 And just because you’re on vacation doesn’t mean that you’re out of the weeds when it comes to maintaining your home.
 That’s why it’s helpful to have a house sitter keep an eye on things.
-Plus, it also gives you the opportunity to take advantage of some energy savings by having them ensure your thermostat is off and your windows and doors are sealed up tight.
+Plus, it also allows you to take advantage of some energy savings by having them ensure your thermostat is off and your windows and doors are sealed up tight.

 - Think before you share – before you go posting from the airport that you’re off to the Caribbean for a week, think about whether it’s necessary to post such a thing.
-After all, it doesn’t just tell your friends and family that you’re gone, but also alerts potential criminals that you’re gone.
+After all, it doesn’t just tell your friends and family that you’re gone but also alerts potential criminals that you’re gone.

 - Stop the mail – a simple, but effective way to ward off burglars.
-Plus, you can put a hold on your mail online now, making it really easy to do even if you forget before boarding your plane.
+Plus, you can put a hold on your mail online now, making it easy to do even if you forget before boarding your plane.

 - Pull the plug – by now most people understand that electricity is still being used even when something isn’t being used, so why not unplug your smaller electronic devices while you’re gone?
 It’s an easy way to increase energy savings, and when you unplug your garage door, it can also help protect your home.